mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

 workflows breaking.

-The intent is to provide a safe usage pattern for the feature, as our implementation decisions are optimised for the given data set.
+The intent is to provide a safe usage pattern for the feature, as our implementation decisions are optimized for the given data set.
-Our feature limits should reflect the optimisations that we introduced.
+Our feature limits should reflect the optimizations that we introduced.

 The intent of quotas could be different: